French nationality of an adopted child

 The lawyer is obligatory.
 He's the one who does the walk.

-He is considered French from birth.
+It is considered to be French from birth.

 Who can help me?